 If you have an illustrated story you'd like to submit (graphic novel/ comic/etc.), we have that as its own category!

 Thank you to all of our submitters!
-We truly look forward to enjoying your best artistic endeavors, and are honored to have the opportunity to do so.
-Our staff is working hard to curate an incredible edition of the Progenitor Art and Literary Journal, here on the eve of our 60th Anniversary Edition!
+We truly look forward to reading your best, and are honored to have the opportunity to do so.
+Our staff is working hard to curate the next high-quality edition of the Progenitor Art and Literary Journal !

 NOTE: THIS IS A BLIND SUBMISSION.
 PLEASE NOT PUT YOUR NAME ON THE FILE or SUBMISSION ITSELF (exception if it's already-imbedded).

-Illustrated Story / Comic category is for works that have both a narrative and a drawing/ graphic art element.
-We will also consider single-panel or three-panel comics.
+Illustrated Story / Comic / Political Cartoon category is for works that have both a narrative and a drawing/ graphic art element.
+We will also consider single-panel or multiple-panel comics.

 Please submit your Illustrated Story / Comic work here.
 Your work must be original and unpublished, and without use of any AI assistance whatsoever.

-You may make one submission to Illustrated Story/Comic, and upload up to three files for that submission; in other words, we will consider a max of three different illustrated stories / comics.
+You may make one submission to this genre, and upload up to three files for that submission; in other words, we will consider a max of three different illustrated stories / comics / political cartoon per submitter.

 Please title each submission file.